natanielporto/teste-frontend-eduick/README.md

 After all of it, if everything went well, just type.
 - ```yarn start```

+This project was created with:
+Node v15.14.0, ReactJS, Typescript, Styled Components, React Router, ESLint configured to follow Airbnb standards of code and Prettier.
+In order for it to run smooth, it's advised that you install ESLint and Prettier, both extensions of the VSCode IDE.

 The project will start at port 3000.

 ```Cheers and thank you.```